Kiosk mode vs. kiosk software: What’s the difference?

-Kiosk Mode is a configuration state for Android devices which locks down a touchscreen device to a single use case.
-It can be used on smartphones, tablets, and other touch-enabled Android devices.
-Kiosk mode prevents users from anything that’s not enabled by the device administrator.
-Usually, kiosk mode blocks user access to:
+Kiosk Mode is a configuration state that locks down a device to a single app, preventing personal use by employees or customers.
+You can use kiosk mode on smartphones, tablets, and other touch-enabled devices (which frequently run Android).
+Kiosk mode prevents users from running anything the device administrator does not enable.
+On Android, kiosk mode blocks user access to:

 - Device features